What is Dual Language Immersion?

 - High engagement

-Union County Public Schools partners with Participate in providing experienced, highly qualified, North Carolina licensed teachers who are native speakers of Mandarin Chinese or Spanish to educate the student in the dual language immersion programs.
+Union County Public Schools partners with Participate Learning in providing experienced, highly qualified, North Carolina licensed teachers who are native speakers of Mandarin Chinese or Spanish to educate the students in the dual language immersion programs.